Policy Title: Photography and Videography in UW Research Animal Use Areas

 - Show context in audio or visual recordings (e.g., if an animal is anesthetized or sedated, include the vaporizer or tray holding the bottle of injectable drug; have personnel wearing required personal protective equipment appropriate for the work appear in the image.)

-- For security purposes, don’t show landmarks (e.g. room numbers, workers’ name badges/IDs).
+- For security purposes please do not show animal identifiers (e.g. cage cards, tattoos) or landmarks (e.g. room numbers, workers’ name badges/IDs) in images.

 Other campus policies may apply.
 Please consult https://universityrelations.wisc.edu/policies-and-guidelines/